-The important thing to remember for our discussion is that we are inheritors of this tradition.
-We believe in one God, the Father Almighty, and so on and so forth.
+The important thing to remember for our discussion is that we are inheritors of an ancient tradition.
+We believe in one God and so on and so forth.
 Whenever we say these words, we echo the billions of people who have said them before, thus linking us with the great cloud of witnesses that supports us during our worship.